What are the differences between SIMPLE 401(k), SIMPLE IRA, and traditional 401(k) plans?

 Reduced administrative burden.
 SIMPLE IRAs don’t allow loans or other distributions that the employer must monitor.
 In addition, a SIMPLE IRA is not required to file an annual Form 5500, which can reduce the administrative burdens (and costs) of operating the plan.

-What are the drawbacks of a SIMPLE IRA?
+What are the cons of a SIMPLE IRA?

 Mandatory employer contributions.
 Unlike a traditional 401(k) plan that allows the employer flexibility with respect to employer contributions, SIMPLE IRAs require employers to make a mandatory employer contribution every year.

-Roth contributions unavailable.
+• Roth contributions.
 Roth contributions are a popular item to add to a traditional 401(k) plan and are important to many employees as a part of their estate planning process.
 However, only pre-tax deferrals are permitted to a SIMPLE IRA.

 What is a SIMPLE 401(k) plan?